datastax/pulsar-helm-chart/README.md

 You will find the tools in the `/pulsar/bin` directory.

+Note: if you are using Cert-Manager to manage TLS certificates, see [Enabling TLS using Cert-Manager](#enabling-tls-using-cert-manager) for additional configuration information.

 ## Add to local Helm repository
 To add this chart to your local Helm repository: